Chad Brinker: Executive career

 In 2008, Brinker met with former Jets general manager Terry Bradway, who suggested to Brinker the possibility of working in an NFL front office.
 He later met Green Bay Packers scout Shaun Herock, who suggested applying to be an intern with the team's scouting department.
 He spent 2009 as an intern with the Packers, then was hired as a scouting assistant in 2010.
 That year, he won a Super Bowl ring when the Packers defeated the Pittsburgh Steelers in Super Bowl XLV.
 After two years as an assistant, he was promoted to pro scout in 2012.
 Then, after six seasons in that position, he received another promotion, to assistant director of pro scouting and salary cap analyst, in 2018.
 He later served in the position of personnel/football administration executive from 2021 to 2022.
 During his time with the Packers, Brinker also studied at the Kellogg School of Management of Northwestern University and received a Master of Business Administration (MBA) degree.

 In 2023, Brinker left the Packers and was hired by the Tennessee Titans as assistant general manager to Ran Carthon.
 He was promoted to president of football operations in 2024.
 After Carthon was fired following the 2024 season, Brinker was announced as being given full control of the roster, a role which ProFootballTalk described as being de facto general manager.
 He was also named in charge of searching for the team's next general manager, a position that will end up reporting to him.
 In January 2025, Brinker hired Mike Borgonzi as the Titans' new general manager.
+On April 28, 2026, Brinker stepped down from his position.